-At this point your team is having a blast.
+At this point, your team is having a blast.
 The sales are multiplying, revenue is increasing and the new ping pong table in the break room is a hit.
-At this point your business is working on sheer willpower.
+During this phase of growth, your business is largely running on sheer willpower.
 A customer wants something out of the ordinary – no problem.
-It may take an all nighter and some extra effort, but you make it happen.
+It may take an all-nighter and some extra effort, but you make it happen.

 Fast forward …